 - Protein: 1.6 to 2.2 g per kg of body weight , to promote muscle building.
 Protein is the building block that builds and repairs muscles.

-- Carbohydrates: About 4-6g per kg , carbohydrates being the main source of energy for intense and long workouts.
+- Carbohydrates: About 4-6g per kg , with carbohydrates being the main source of energy for intense and long workouts.

 - Lipids: 1 to 1.5 g per kg , prioritizing quality fats, essential for proper hormonal functioning and recovery.

-H3 Foods to favor
+Foods to favor

-- Protein: Opt for sources like chicken, eggs, fish and plant-based proteins (tofu, lentils) for vegetarians.
+- Protein: Opt for sources like chicken, eggs, fish, and plant-based proteins (tofu, lentils) for vegetarians.

-- Complex carbohydrates: Choose slow-digesting carbohydrates like brown rice, sweet potatoes, oatmeal and quinoa, which provide sustained energy.
+- Complex Carbohydrates: Choose slow-digesting carbohydrates like brown rice, sweet potatoes, oatmeal, and quinoa, which provide sustained energy.

 - Fats: Choose healthy fats from avocado, vegetable oils, and nuts like almonds and walnuts.